 One of our very favorite things about crochet is that you can start making amazing projects after learning just the very basics of the craft.
 And yet, there are so many different options and possibilities in crochet that you can keep on learning and expanding your skill with this craft for years and years.

-I'm already planning ahead for the new year when I'm going to commit to expanding upon my own skills so I've been making a list of the crochet techniques I want to try to learn.
-I thought I'd share that list with you here, along with some other crochet techniques that I already know and love, so that you could have a starting point for making your own list of things you'd like to learn.
+If you're already planning ahead for the new year and your goal is to commit to expanding your own skills, then this list of crochet techniques is a perfect way to get inspired.
 Bookmark this or print it out and see how far you can take your crochet in the months to come!

 These techniques offer different ways to play with colors and patterns in crochet:

 - Tapestry crochet: In this type of crochet, you work with multiple colors of yarn, carrying a base color along as you work.
 This allows you to create beautiful colorful patterns.
 There are many different types of tapestry crochet projects but it's especially useful for making sturdy and sculptural crochet items.

 - Reversible crochet: There are several different types of reversible crochet.
 Interlocking Crochet is one particular technique taught by Tanis Galik.
 Another great resource is Laurinda Reddig who has her own unique style of reversible Intarsia crochet, which she teaches through classes and books.

 - Double-strand or multi-strand crochet: In this technique, you simply hold two or more strands of yarn together while you work.
 It takes some adjusting to avoid tangles but can result in beautiful multi-coot projects that work up quickly.